ehcloninger/hydrofair/2history.md

 programs ever since.

-The fair continued to grow until it was the largest of its kind in Caddo County and surrounding counties and soon became espe-cially famous for its horse show.
+The fair continued to grow until it was the largest of its kind in Caddo County and surrounding counties and soon became especially famous for its horse show.
 Disturbed by the problems with carnival companies hired each year to provide the midway for the fair, the Hydro Amusement Company was formed in 1955 and the entire fair returned to the hands of the Hydro citizens.
 Business houses and citizens built and manned the game booths.
 Several rides were purchased, and several more were